divelab/MFA/README.md

 ## Supported Groups

 This repository provides a collection of decorators to enforce equivariance or invariance properties in neural network models.
 These decorators are model-agnostic and can be applied to any model with input and output shapes of $n\times d$ for equivariance or with input shape of $n\times d$ and output shape of $1$ for invariance.
+A comprehensive equivariance analysis over various groups can be found [here](https://github.com/divelab/MFA/blob/main/tests/equivariance_test.ipynb).
+Additionally, the equivariant/invariant decorators for undirected graphs are provided for any model with undirected adjacency matrices as input.
+The corresponding equivariance analysis can be found [here](https://github.com/divelab/MFA/blob/main/tests/graph_equivariance_test.ipynb).

 Equivariance ensures that the output of the model transforms in the same way as the input under a given group of transformations.
 Invariance ensures that the output remains unchanged under such transformations.